 EDUCATIONAL GOALS AND OBJECTIVES:

 Cognitive Behavioural Therapy (CBT) has been an enormous empirical and practical success over its more than 50+ year history.
-The situation surrounding evidence-based care has dramatically changed, however, and it is important for CBT to change as well.
+With evidence-based care dramatically changing, it is important for CBT to change as well.